iossifovlab/snakeobjectsTutorial/README.md

     └── trioSummary.snakefile

 README.md - this file
-fastqs-small.txt      - a subset for individuals for testing workflow so_project.yaml       - configuration file for the project allDenovoCalls.txt    - results to thest against the run with fastqs-small.txt build_object_graph.py - a python script creating OG.json and workflow/Snakefile
+fastqs-small.txt      - a subset of individuals for testing workflow so_project.yaml       - configuration file for the project allDenovoCalls.txt    - results of the run with fastqs-small.txt build_object_graph.py - a python script creating OG.json and workflow/Snakefile
-*.snakefile - snakefiles for different type objects in the project environment.yaml      - is global environment for the project env-pysam.yml and env-bwa.yml - environment for individual rules in snakefile
+*.snakefile           - snakefiles for different type objects in the project environment.yaml      - is the global environment for the project env-pysam.yml         - environment for individual rules in snakefile env-bwa.yml           - environment for individual rules in snakefile

 Installation and usage